sderungs99/gatsby-netlify-cms/src/pages/blog/2019-01-12-retrospective-on-my-year-of-2018.md

 ## 3. Got my hands dirty on coding again

 Inspired by the focus on engineering and the change to an engineering culture at my work, I found the joy of coding again, though there is a lot to catch-up.
 I have mostly focused on JavaScript, with a few success stories of prototypes that I have created.
-There is even one prototype (a Apollo GraphQL server), which I have created and is now being used by an engineering team and is successfully running in production!
+There is even one prototype (an Apollo GraphQL server), which I have created and is now being used by an engineering team and is successfully running in production!

 ## 4. "Regularly" went to gym